iPaper/ipaper.github.io/pages/technical-information--cookie-information.md

 permalink: /technical-information/cookie-information
 ---

-The following cookies are set when visiting a flipbook in the iPaper platform, we put high effort into ensuring that we follow best practises.
+The following cookies are set when visiting a flipbook in the iPaper platform, we put high effort into ensuring that we follow best practises and actions that could be categorised diffently unless the user gives consent.

 <table>
     <thead>